How To Meet People When It Feels Like You Have No Friends In College

 College is often a space where people feel pressured to perform well academically, plant the seeds of their future careers, and simultaneously have a healthy social life.
 These responsibilities can feel pressuring for young adults trying to figure out who they are and what they want to do with their lives.

 It’s not unusual for college students to put their social life on hold to focus more on academics, but that’s not the only factor contributing to college loneliness.
-A 2018 study of German college students linked higher rates of loneliness to people struggling with physical inactivity, cultural differences, and other factors which created barriers to integrating with new social circles.
+A 2018 study of German college students linked higher rates of loneliness to people struggling with physical inactivity, cultural differences, and other factors that created barriers to integrating with new social circles.
 One potential takeaway from the study was that these problems are often traceable to the struggles of transitioning into a new environment.

 If you are struggling with transitioning from home life to college life, know that periods of change are often emotionally difficult.
 It may be rewarding to accept that you’re struggling with your transition and remind yourself that many people in your position have difficulty adjusting.
 Being patient and not pushing yourself too hard might also benefit you.